I am a second year Computer Science Ph.D. student at UCL advised by Dr. Marie Vasek and Professor Steven J. Murdoch.

 Research

-My Ph.D. research focuses on fighting against online financial crime, whose center of attention is smishing (SMS-based-phishing).
+My Ph.D. research focuses on fighting against online financial crime, whose center of attention is smishing (SMS-based phishing).
 I am working to devise methodologies to collect an updated novel SMS phishing data feed and analyze this in an automated fashion to understand the ecosystem in-depth.
-The research also looks into understanding the human perceptions and susceptibility towards smishing through a socio-technical approach.
+The research also looks into understanding human perceptions and susceptibility towards smishing through a socio-technical approach.

-Apart from my Ph.D. research, I work on several other areas of cyber security, cybercrime and law.
-I found an RFID related vulnerability in the Yale Home Keyless Smart locks with a CVE score of 4.6, which was reported to Assa Abloy/Yale Home.
+Apart from my Ph.D. research, I work on several other areas of cyber security, cybercrime, and law.
+I found an RFID-related vulnerability in the Yale Home Keyless Smart locks with a CVE score 4.6, which was reported to Assa Abloy/Yale Home.
 The official product security advisory is available here.
 Also available at Yale website.

 Education